 - Therapy is for people who don’t have any friends and are willing to pay somebody to listen to them.

-As I am writing this post, I am reflecting on the sessions that I have with my courageous, insightful, inspiring clients.
-Individuals who want to learn.
-Who are not afraid to admit that they have lost their way.
-Who are strong enough to allow themselves to be vulnerable.
-Who are willing to face their worst fears and tolerate discomfort in order to be able to live their best life.
+As I am writing this post, I am reflecting on the sessions that I have with my courageous, insightful, and inspiring clients.
+These are individuals who want to learn, who are not afraid to admit that they have lost their way.
+They are strong enough to allow themselves to be vulnerable.
+They are willing to face their worst fears and tolerate discomfort in order to be able to live their best life.

-People who come to therapy, stay, and work their way toward living life in alignment with their values, have many things in common.
+People who come to therapy and work their way toward living life in alignment with their values, have many things in common.

-- They are willing to face painful emotions (fear, anxiety, anger, disappointment, frustration, hurt).
+- They are willing to face painful emotions (fear, anxiety, anger, disappointment, frustration, and hurt).

 - They are willing to take steps toward their goals in spite of the painful emotions.

-- They are willing to develop a capacity to become observers – of their mind, of their thoughts, feelings, and behaviour, as well as of the here-and-now process.
+- They are willing to develop the capacity to become observers – of their mind, their thoughts, feelings, and behaviours, as well as the here-and-now process.
 They cultivate a bird’s eye view as opposed to being entangled in the tornado of events, automatic thoughts, and emotions.

 People who actually come to therapy

-Even after practicing for so many years I continue being in awe of my patients’ progress.
+Even after practicing for so many years, I continue to be in awe of my patients’ progress.
 They challenge me intellectually.
 They humble me with their wisdom.
-And they inspire me to become more reflective and courageous myself.
+And, they inspire me to become more reflective and courageous myself.
 Here are some examples of clients who inspire: